 Magnesium (Mg) plays many roles in the immune system.
 Mg is a cofactor for immunoglobulin production, C’3 convertase, immune cell adherence, antibody-dependent cytolysis, IgM lymphocyte binding, macrophage responsiveness to lymphokines, T helper-B cell adhesion, substance P binding to lymphoblasts, and antigen binding to macrophage RNA.

 Unfortunately, 75% of Americans have a magnesium deficiency.
-Thus, Mg supplements can reduce risks of having an infection.
-Furthermore, magnesium is well paired with vitamin D, and therefore are sometimes given by your practitioner when having a viral infection.
-Although new evidence suggests that Mg plays a function in the immunological response, more research is needed.
-But because magnesium helps with many aspects of immune function, using magnesium supplements can support a healthy and balanced immune response.
+Thus, Mg supplements can be administered to support the immune system.
+New evidence suggests that Mg functions in the immunological response, but more research is needed.
+But magnesium helps with many aspects of immune function, so magnesium supplements can support a healthy and balanced immune response.

-We talked a lot about probiotics and how they are beneficial for our gut health.
-But, probiotics can also help boost your immune system.
+We talked a lot about probiotics and how they benefit our gut health.
+But probiotics can also help boost your immune system.